yak1ex/odstream/README.md

     If `DEBUG` macro is defined, the message is output by `OutputDebugString()` when a flush occurs.
 Otherwise, ignored.
 Instead of calling `yak::debug::ods().flush()`, you can flush by using stream manipulators like `std::flush` and `std::endl`.
 However, such manipulators require including `iostream` header reagardless whether `DEBUG` is defined or not, and it might cause a burden of executable size.

+    If you want to output messages regardless of whether `DEBUG` marcro is defined or not, you can use `yak::debug_yes::ods()`.

 2. Macro style

         ODS_NOFLUSH(<< "Trace messages1"); // without flush